urbancamo/adif-processor/src/doc/VPS-install.md

 select * from log;
 ```

-Open the port 5432 in the firewall:
+Open port 5432 in the firewall for remote access to the database:

 ```bash
 sudo ufw allow from any to any port 5432 proto tcp